-- 1. The criteria for advancement are based on the quality of instruction and on activities related to instruction. - 2.
-The process is nonquantifiable.
-It does not require a minimum or a maximum number of activities or accomplishments.
-Lecturer A may apply for promotion on the basis of three, and lecturer B may apply for promotion on the basis of one. - 3.
+1. The criteria for advancement are based on the quality of instruction and on activities related to instruction.

+- 2. The process does not require a minimum number of activities or accomplishments.
+Lecturer 'A' may apply for promotion on the basis of three, and lecturer 'B' may apply for promotion on the basis of one. - 3.
 The process is continuing.
 The criteria for promotion are identical at every level, as standards of teaching excellence.
 Lecturers who continue to meet these standards will continue to advance professionally. - 4.
-The process is noncompetitive.
+The process is non-competitive.
 Each application represents work unique to the lecturer, work that will be judged on its own merit and not in comparison with, or in contrast to, the work of other lecturers. - 5.
 The process is collegial.
-In meetings with the Lecturer Review Committee and in roundtable discussions under its sponsorship, lecturers may help one another to generate, develop, implement and assess proposals for the advancement of teaching.
-The Lecturer Review Committee represents this mutual commitment across the College. - 6.
+In meetings with the Lecturer Review Committee and in roundtable discussions under its sponsorship, lecturers may help one another to generate, develop, implement and assess applications for advancement.
+The Lecturer Review Committee represents this mutual commitment across the university. - 6.
 The criteria for promotion describe teaching.
 Lecturers demonstrate their abilities as teachers on the basis of discipline-appropriate work.
-As the memorandum on reappointment states, the main responsibility of full-time lecturers is "instruction ... suitable to discipline," which includes teaching in the classroom, student teacher supervision and clinical supervision.
+As this memorandum states, the main responsibility of full-time lecturers is "instruction ... suitable to discipline," which includes teaching in the classroom, student teacher supervision and clinical supervision.
 Lecturers in some departments are expected to participate in certain committees and to serve other departmental functions, and such work may also be evaluated for advancement provided that the applicant demonstrates its relevance to teaching.
 The memorandum also stipulates that scholarship and "committee work/service outside the department ... is not expected" and that "it may be considered for reappointment only at the lecturer's request and as a form of faculty development appropriate to instruction and/or performance in the subject area."
-In keeping with the memorandum, the process described below allows the applicant to demonstrate the relevance of any faculty development activities that have contributed to advancements in teaching, even if that work might otherwise be considered outside the criteria for evaluating full-time lecturers.

-- 7. The process is nonprescriptive.
-It does not establish a set of conventions for lecturers to observe in demonstrating their effectiveness, because success in teaching often involves innovation and nontraditional forms. - 8.
+In keeping with the memorandum, the process described below allows the applicant to demonstrate the relevance of any faculty development activities that have contributed to advancements in teaching, even if that work might otherwise be considered outside the criteria for evaluating Full-Time Lecturers. - 7.
+The process is nonprescriptive.
+It does not establish a set of conventions for lecturers to observe in demonstrating their effectiveness, because success in teaching often involves innovation and nontraditional forms - 8.
 The process is inclusive.
 Lecturers may include in their first application any relevant work within a three-year limit, whether they were teaching at SUNY Cortland part-time or full-time.
 Under special circumstances, to be negotiated with the department by the Lecturer Review Committee, an applicant may include exceptional work performed between four and five years previously. - 9.
-The process is distinct from DSI.
-A lecturer who applies for promotion may also apply for DSI.
+The process is distinct from OSI.
+A lecturer who applies for promotion may also apply for OSI.

-C. Application Process and Criteria
+3. Application Process and Criteria

-A lecturer may apply for promotion during his/her current contract period, in accordance with the schedule for applications that the provost shall publish every year.
+A lecturer may apply for promotion during his/her current term appointment, in accordance with the schedule for applications published in the SUNY Cortland Handbook.